How to Build a Garden Shed for Summer

 Survey your property for a suitable site

-Secondly, determine your site.
-It should be flat, and large enough to fit the floor-plan of your chosen shed.
+It should be flat and large enough to fit the floor-plan of your chosen shed.
 It will need to be well-drained, in order to prevent water from pooling under your shed.
 If the site is sloped you may need to perform some groundwork in order to create a flat surface for your shed to stand on.

-Thirdly, choose your shed material.
-There are merits to both wood and steel sheds.
+There are merits to both steel and wood sheds.
 Our Duratuf sheds are all constructed from a stiff wooden frame, but our cladding differs.
-Wood cladding is durable and easy to maintain, and tends to look nicer than metal.
-The steel shed tends to be cheaper, and just as resistant to weather.
+Wood cladding is durable and tends to look nicer than steel.
+But steel sheds tend to be cheaper, while being just as resistant to weather.
 However, over time rust can occur, especially if your shed is situated on a site that is not well-drained, or the cladding is installed incorrectly.
 The good thing about Duratuf sheds is that they have steel cladding warranties of up to 30 years to safeguard your investment.

 Now on to building!

 Step one is to mark your site.
 You may choose to lay out your shed on some foundations – this could be a full concrete slab, or a few concrete tiles.
 Alternatively, your shed may be suitable to free stand on the ground, or you could add a timber floor kit.

 2. Assemble your frame and attach your cladding

 Building the frame is straightforward – and is best done with a helper.
 Begin by identifying each piece of the frame, and lay out the frame on the ground.
 Build each wall of the frame according to the supplied dimensions, assembling with screws.
 Attach the cladding to the frame.